-&lt;sup>29 Allan Kanner, The Public Trust Doctrine, Parens Patriae, and the Attorney General as the Guardian of the State 's Natural Resources, 16 Duke Environmental Law & Policy Forum 57, 109 (2005).
+30 Allan Kanner, 'The Public Trust Doctrine, Parens Patriae, and the Attorney General as the Guardian of the State's Natural Resources' (2005) 16 Duke Environmental Law & Policy Forum 57, 109.

-&lt;sup>30See Holding Producers Accountable for Natural Resource Damages: PCB, MTBE, PFAS, and Climate Liability as Guidance for Atmospheric Recovery Litigation, Public Interest Environmental Law Conference, May 11, 2020 www.youtube.com/watch?v=890aVbC4NS0&feature=youtu.be (a panel of practitioners examined the concept as part of the University of Oregon's Public Interest Environmental Law Conference of 2020)
+31 A panel of practitioners examined the concept as part of the University of Oregon's Public Interest Environmental Law Conference of 2020.
+See 'Holding Producers Accountable for Natural Resource Damages: PCB, MTBE, PFAS, and Climate Liability as Guidance for Atmospheric Recovery Litigation' (Public Interest Environmental Law Conference 11 May 2020) <www.youtube.com/watch?v =890aVbC4NS0&feature=youtu.be> accessed 6 October 2020.

-&lt;sup>31 Some of the cases examined in this section also assert statutory claims, but those claims are beyond the scope of this chapter.
+32 Some of the cases examined in this section also assert statutory claims, but those claims are beyond the scope of this chapter.

-here, their principles are discussed in more detail below to reveal opportunities and pitfalls for atmospheric NRD litigation.
+ciples are discussed in more detail below to reveal opportunities and pitfalls for atmospheric NRD litigation.